 Thanks to its rich content of antioxidants, plant sterols, vitamins, minerals, and fatty acids, acai is considered to be a superfood.
 When applied to an itching scalp, acai extract provides healing and repairing.
 Acai extract also helps to protect an itching scalp against further irritation.

-Blueberry extract has strong anti-inflammatory and moisturising properties, which is why it’s another one of the best dry scalp treatments.
+Blueberry extract has strong anti-inflammatory and moisturizing properties, which is why it’s another one of the best dry scalp treatments.

 9 Healthy Scalp Habits You Should Practice

-Whether you are looking to soothe a dry itchy scalp or prevent an itching scalp from happening in the first place, these scalp care habits will ensure a healthy, moisturised scalp.
+Whether you are looking to soothe a dry itchy scalp or prevent an itching scalp from happening in the first place, these scalp care habits will ensure a healthy, moisturized scalp.